 Despite being a small village, Airmont has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

+Airmont is a somewhat ethnically-diverse village.
 The people who call Airmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Airmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Airmont include Irish, German, Polish, and Russian.
+Important ancestries of people in Airmont include Irish, Russian, German, and English.

 The most common language spoken in Airmont is English.
 Other important languages spoken here include Yiddish and Spanish.